 Poor infrastructure, low-resources, and endemic poverty are commonalities shared by most of these island nations, while diverse histories, languages and cultures make each country's plight unique.

-Through articles, photography and videos, as well as original poetry and music, reporting in this Gateway underscores both obstacles and successes.
-Reporting from Haiti, before and after the earthquake, highlights initial progress and devastating set-backs.
+Through articles, photography and videos, as well as original poetry and music, HIV/AIDS in the Caribbean underscores both obstacles and successes.
+Reporting from Haiti, before and after the earthquake, highlights initial progress and devastating setbacks.
 In the Dominican Republic, Haitian immigrants living in a stateless limbo face discrimination and hostility, keeping health care for AIDS patients out of reach.
-And in Jamaica, stigma, homophobia and anti-gay laws force the epidemic underground with disastrous results.
+And in Jamaica, stigma, homophobia, and anti-gay laws force the epidemic underground with disastrous results.